PalEON-Project/met_regional/README.md

 4. Use add_met_leap_regional.R to add leap years to February months by repeating Feb 28th.
 5. Use rewrite_timestamps.R (qsub submit_rewrite_timestamps.sh) to rewrite the timestamps and to make sure they are continuous days since 0850-01-01
 	— these get written to corr_timestamp, so you need to make this folder & sub-folders for each variable
-7. Extract sites from regional bias-corrected files to bias_corr/regional_monthly/sites/ with parse_sites.sh — these scripts require you to load nco/4.3.4 (module load nco/4.3.4)
 6. Precip Fix
 	6a) Format the precip adjustment using fix_precip/format_nadp.R 6b) Use fix_precip/fix_precip_sites.R (for Phase 1a) or fix_precip_regional.R (for Phase 1b) to correct the